"Dew" to "Die" Obituaries

 H. E. Dibblee, are respectfully invited to attend.

 thank you.
-Mr. Sprague would welcome contact with persons researching
+Mr. Sprague would welcome contact with persons researching this family.

 From Rochester Democrat & Chronicle 21 October 1930

 Geneva, N. Y. - Peter DiCiocci died today.
 He leaves his wife; a daughter, Mrs. Dominick Lisi; and a sister, all of Geneva.

 From Rochester Democrat & Chronicle 23 January 1938

 Geneva, N. Y. - Mrs. Florence DiCioccio, died yesterday in her